Norton-on-Derwent

-Norton-on-Derwent, commonly referred to as simply Norton, is a town and civil parish in the Ryedale district of North Yorkshire, England.
+Norton-on-Derwent, commonly referred to as simply Norton, is a town and civil parish in North Yorkshire, England.
 Norton borders the market town of Malton, and is separated from it by the River Derwent.
 The 2001 Census gave the population of the parish as 6,943, increasing at the 2011 Census to 7,387.

 History

 The name Norton is derive from "north farmstead or village", being a settlement to the north of another.

-In the Domesday Book Norton is listed three times, as "Nortone" in the Scard wapentake of the East Riding of Yorkshire.
+In the Domesday Book Norton is listed three times, as "Nortone" in the Buckrose wapentake of the East Riding of Yorkshire.

 At the foot of the bridge between Norton and Malton in the reign of Henry II was a hospital dedicated to St Nicholas, founded by Roger de Flamvill, and governed by the canons of Malton.
 In 1823 Norton was in the Wapentake of Buckrose and the East Riding of Yorkshire.
 Population at the time was 1017.
 Occupations included five farmers, one of whom was also a lime burner, two blacksmiths, four butchers, six grocers, five shoemakers, three tailors, two horse jockeys, a horse trainer, three raff merchants (dealers in lumber and odd refuse), two schoolmasters, a corn miller, saddler, stonemason, linen draper, cabinet maker, roper, gardener, fellmonger, wheelwright, overseer, and surgeon, and the landlords of The Bay Horse, and The Oak Tree public houses.
 Resident were fifteen members of the gentry.

 Governance

-From 1894 to 1974 Norton was an urban district in the East Riding of Yorkshire.
+There are two tiers of local government covering Norton, at parish (town) and unitary authority level: Norton-on-Derwent Town Council and North Yorkshire Council.
+The town council is based at the Old Courthouse on Commercial Street.

 Norton-on-Derwent is in the Thirsk and Malton Parliamentary constituency since its creation for the 2010 general election, and before this it was in the Ryedale constituency.